Min Woo Lee

-Min Woo Lee (born 27 July 1998) is an Australian professional golfer who plays on the European Tour.
-He turned professional at the start of 2019 after a successful amateur career.
-He won the 2020 ISPS Handa Vic Open and the 2021 Abrdn Scottish Open.
+Min Woo Lee (born 27 July 1998) is an Australian professional golfer who plays on the PGA Tour and the European Tour.
+He won the 2020 ISPS Handa Vic Open, the 2021 Abrdn Scottish Open and the 2023 Fortinet Australian PGA Championship on the European Tour.
+He also won the 2023 SJM Macao Open on the Asian Tour.

 Professional career

 Lee turned professional at the start of 2019.
 He played a number of events on the European Tour and had early success, finishing 4th in the Saudi International and tied for 5th in the ISPS Handa World Super 6 Perth, both events played in February.
 These were, however, his only top-10 finishes of the season and he finished 117th in the Order of Merit.
 In October he was tied for 6th in the Genesis Championship on the Korean Tour.
 At the end of the year he was solo 3rd in the AVJennings NSW Open and then tied for 3rd in the Australian PGA Championship, an early season event on the 2020 European Tour.

 In February 2020 he won the ISPS Handa Vic Open, an event co-sanctioned with by the European Tour and the PGA Tour of Australasia.

 In July 2021, Lee defeated Thomas Detry and Matt Fitzpatrick in a playoff at the Abrdn Scottish Open.
 With this win, he earned entry into the 2021 Open Championship.

+In May 2023, Lee earned special temporary membership on the PGA Tour.

+In October 2023, Lee won the SJM Macao Open on the Asian Tour.
+He shot a tournament record of 254 (30-under-par) and won wire-to-wire by two shots ahead of Poom Saksansin.
+One month later, Lee won the Fortinet Australian PGA Championship.

+On 30 March 2025, Lee earned his first PGA Tour victory by winning the Texas Children's Houston Open.

 Personal life

-Lee's parents, Soonam and Clara Lee, were both from Korea, and emigrated to Australia in the early 1990s.
+Lee's parents, Soonam and Clara Lee, were both from South Korea, and immigrated to Australia in the early 1990s.
 Lee's older sister, Minjee Lee, is also a professional golfer.
 When Min Woo Lee won the 2016 U.S. Junior Amateur, they became the first brother/sister pair to win the USGA's junior championships, Minjee Lee having won the U.S. Girls' Junior in 2012.

+Lee has a large social media presence, with over 800,000 followers on Instagram and 300,000 on TikTok.
+His presence has led to him being described as possibly the "first golf cult hero" by Golf Magazine.

+Lee is a passionate Fremantle Dockers fan, of the Australian Football League.